 Incremental PHP Files¶

 Incremental PHP-SQL steps are preferred over the Smarty-SQL where possible.
-This is because it gives us a chance to query the database before running upgrades and makes upgrades are safer
+This is because it gives us a chance to query the database before running upgrades and makes upgrades safer.

 Each class in the